Badgerati/Pode/docs/Tutorials/SmtpServer.md

 }
 ```

-The SMTP `handler` will be passed the received email, and this object will have the following properties:
+The SMTP `handler` will be passed the current email object, and this will have the following properties:

 | Name | Type | Description |
 | ---- | ---- | ----------- |